9 Steps to Replace a Window Screen

 Install the pull tabs.
 These should go into the trench.
 They should be positioned opposite the side of the frame that features metal springs.
 Be sure that tabs are directed towards the inside of the screen.

 Place the cut screen over the area that is to be re-screened.

 Using a roller, fit the screen into the cleaned trench, ensuring that it is not punctured.
 Expect to pass the screen over the trench 4 or 5 times before it slides into place.

 Gently lay piping into the trench.

 Using the roller again, gently force the piping into the trench.
 This will typically take 2 or 3 attempts.

-If the screen now fits to your satisfaction, trim any excess using string scissors suitable to the task.
+If the screen now fits, to your satisfaction, trim off the excess using string scissors suitable to the task.

 Enjoy your new screens and check their integrity now and again.
 By following these 10 steps you should have little difficulty in getting the job done well.